-The PTC members will be appointed by the dean after recommendation by the area heads.
+The members of the Promotion & Tenure Committee will be appointed by the dean after recommendations are made by the area heads.
 The PTC will review files submitted by the Promotion Review Committees.
 For each candidate, the PTC will submit a summary of recommendation and a record of the vote for, against, or abstain, by each member of the PTC.
 An abstention needs to be accompanied by a written explanation.

-The College of Business PTC will consist of six senior faculty members serving three year terms.
+The College of Business PTC will consist of six senior faculty members serving three-year terms.
 The members shall be at least one associate or full professor representing each of five discipline areas: accounting, finance, marketing, operations management, and organizational behavior/human resources, and one member at large with this member rotated among the five areas.
 Additional members may be appointed if needed for a given case.
 When an associate professor is being considered for promotion to full, the PTC must be comprised of at least three full professors from other areas.
-(Note: The first year, the dean will appoint two members for three year terms, two for two year terms, and two for one year terms.)
 As stated above, if one or more of the senior faculty on the PRC are also on the College PTC, they will recuse themselves from the PTC decision.
-If this situation occurs, the dean may appoint other senior faculty member who are not currently on the PTC to serve on the PTC for purposes of reviewing the candidate.
+If this situation occurs, the dean may appoint other senior faculty members who are not currently on the PTC to serve on the PTC for purposes of reviewing the candidate.